0

 Paternoster Chop House - This lively City brasserie lets the grown-ups tuck into a nice grass-fed steak while the kids enjoy grilled chicken and spinach or mac ‘n cheese.

-Pilpel - Handy for both grab and go as well as a quick pitstop lunch, the falafel here is second to none and served up with pitas and houmous.
+Pilpel - The St Paul's branch is handy for both grab and go as well as a quick pitstop lunch, the falafel here is second to none and served up with pitas and houmous.

 Bread Street Kitchen - You can’t really beat the price at Gordon Ramsay’s St Paul’s restaurant; kids get a free main when an adult dines from the a-la-carte.
 Options on the kids' menu include bangers & mash and meatball pasta.